angelicakhughes/craft_demo/README.md

 http://127.0.0.1:5000/convert: converts country code to coutry name.

-### Create a container based on the Flask Docker image, then deploy to Kube cluster using MiniKube...
+### Create a container based on the Flask Docker image, then deploy to Kube cluster using MiniKube

 docker login